healkeiser/fxgui/README.md

 example.main()
 ```

-Here's how it would like like launched from Houdini:
+Here's how it would like like launched from Houdini and launched as a standalone:

 ![Screenshot](./docs/images/qwZ0omKbe0.png)

-> [!NOTE]
-> As you can see, you can still load the DCC stylesheet if you want, but the toolbar, menu bar and statusbar will remain with a custom stylesheet.